RiccardoGai/typescript-linting/README.md

 # Typescript Linting
-Set up Typescript linting for Snagajob Angular 2 Projects.
+Typescript linting for Snagajob Angular 2 Projects.

-Linting?? sound like extra work...
+Linting?? sounds like extra work...
 TRUE, but we strive for re-usable components right?
 Besides have you ever worked on old code and got frustrated by how unreadbale it was?
 Let's not do that to each other.
 We can start with linting.

 Linting will go through .ts files and flag code that breaks our standards.

 ## Dependencies
 In your project's package.json ensure you have the following dependencies.
+We build on air bnb's linting config, and tweak it a little for our use.

 + [tslint](https://www.npmjs.com/package/tslint)
 + [tslint-config-airbnb](https://www.npmjs.com/package/tslint-config-airbnb)